 And, of course, avoid every offer that sounds too good to be true.

 - Staking is the process within the Proof of Stake algorithm that involves a node’s appointment to validate the next block.

 - If a validator does not do his job correctly, he will lose some or even all of his stake.

-- Some of the best coins to stake are EOS, CARDANO(ADA), TEZOS, NEO, and COSMOS (ATOM).
+- Some of the best coins to stake are CARDANO(ADA), TEZOS, AlGORAND (ALGO), POLKADOT (DOT), and MINA.

 - You can start staking cryptos by opening up a node on your own or depositing your stake in a third-party platform like certain wallets or exchanges.